 When I went travelling last year and was limited in clothing to bring, I told myself beforehand: ‘Nina, you’re not going there to be pretty, so it doesn’t matter what you’re wearing.’
 And that really helped me!
 Every time I was a bit insecure about those kind of things, I told myself that being pretty wasn’t on my list and I calmed down.
 Also, I noticed how everybody just accepted me, even though I didn’t think so positively about my choice of clothes and my looks.
 In the end, the person who cares the most about your looks and judges the hardest are not your peers, but you.

 How does clothing that doesn’t represent anything look?
 I can’t really tell you, I myself am just doing something.
 At this point I am mainly trying not to care too much.
 I do still care, though, and I am still a bit insecure, also about my body, but it’s okay.
 The idea that clothing isn’t so important for me and the people around me really helps.

 The second thing I meant with ‘simple clothing’ is just comfortable clothing.
-Earlier, I never really cared about how comfortable clothing was to wear, I didn’t really distinguish between different clothes, as if I didn’t feel it.
-Lately, I have been trying to get more in contact with my feelings and sensations, both mentally and physically.
-As a result of this, probably, I have become more aware about comfort and discomfort.
+Earlier, I never really cared about how comfortable clothing was to wear.
+I didn’t really distinguish the comfort of different clothes, I just didn’t notice it.
+Lately, I have been trying to get more in contact with my feelings and bodily sensations, both mentally and physically.
+As a result, I have become more aware of comfort and discomfort.
 So where years ago I didn’t mind wearing tight jeans or other less comfortable clothing, now I prefer soft clothing that just feels nice.
-Very obvious indeed, but it seriously didn’t occur to me earlier.

 As always, you can let me know what you think by writing a comment.
 I’d like to hear your thoughts!